 Big time warning for those who think they can use the Recovery.iso on a retail unit.
 One of the things that the XDK recovery CD does is flash the BIOS.
 If you try this disc on a retail unit you will no doubt brick the motherboard from EEPROM corruption.

-Also, since I do not have to worry about drive BIOS locking, I had a WD120BB drive laying around which was totally useless in the retail Xbox console.
-Since it has no ability to lock it’s perfect in a Debug unit!
-Top that off I removed the ATA-66 cable that all Xboxs tend to have for an ATA-133 cable which helps with improving bandwidth accessing the harddrive.
+Also, since there is no worry for drive BIOS locking.
+The WD120BB which is missing EEPROM locking is useless in a retail modded Xbox but perfectly fine in a Debug Xbox!
+Top that off with upgrading the ATA-66 cable that all Xbox’s tend to have for an ATA-133 cable which helps with improving bandwidth accessing the hard-drive.
 The fit is a little tight and you have to install the ATA-133 cable backwards.
 But it does work and gives you a %10 performance boost!

 Setting up the PC environment for the Xbox Debug kit.

 In order to make the dev or debug kit actually usable by us lowly end-users.
 We have to first establish connection between the Xbox and our computers for data transfer.
 There is currently two method of doing this.

 Enough time has gone by to mention the fact that the XDK tool-kits for the original Xbox will not let you use a function that is called “Xbox Neighborhood” which is a crucial element in transferring home-brew files over to the Xbox debug console.
 Unfortunately, This function does not work in windows 7.
 Only windows 2000, and Windows XP which you could setup a virtual machine for and go that way.